gacallea/cardanoRelatedStuff/NACG.md

 ## The Guide ##

 This guide is written with experienced users in mind.
 Things like creating a GitHub account, creating and using a pair of ssh keys, are a given.
-If you think you need help with those - there's nothing wrong with it - you should refer to Chris's [guide](https://github.com/Chris-Graffagnino/Jormungandr-for-Newbs/blob/master/docs/jormungandr_node_setup_guide.md).
+If you think you need help with those - there's nothing wrong with it - you should refer to Chris's [guide for newbs](https://github.com/Chris-Graffagnino/Jormungandr-for-Newbs/blob/master/docs/jormungandr_node_setup_guide.md).

 This guide won't reinvent the wheel either.
 Its focus are the system and the node itself, and it will point you to [IOHK](https://iohk.io/)'s, when it's time to create, fund, and register your pool.
 IOHK [**guide**](https://github.com/input-output-hk/shelley-testnet/blob/master/docs/stake_pool_operator_how_to.md) and [**scripts**](https://github.com/input-output-hk/jormungandr-qa/tree/master/scripts) are all you need, and they are **official**.